skasch/ff9-perfect-save/excalibur-2-perfect-game-guide.md

 ###### Notes

-The stat difference for Quina refer to the two different totals: the STR Quina loses 1 MAG compared to the perfect STR Quina, and the BAL Quina loses 1 MAG but gains 1 SPD compared to perfect BAL Quina.
+The stat differences for Quina refer to two different totals: the STR Quina loses 1 MAG compared to the perfect STR Quina, and the BAL Quina loses 1 MAG but gains 1 SPD compared to perfect BAL Quina.

 ---